EngineeringLast Updated May 3, 20246 min read

 A container is a portable computing environment.
 It contains everything an application needs to run, from binaries to dependencies to configuration files.

 Containers operate on an abstracted layer above the underlying host operating system.
-Like virtual machines (VMs), they are isolated and have carefully restricted access to system resources.
+Like virtual machines (VMs), they are isolated and have restricted access to system resources.
 Containers consume no virtual hardware, virtual kernel, or virtual operating system resources to run applications.
 So, containerization is a much leaner and more efficient method of virtualization.

 Benefits of containerization